 The exact mechanism of action of Geodon is unknown.
 However, what is known is that Geodon has an effect on various central nervous center receptors and neurotransmitters (natural hormones or chemicals) that are located throughout the body and the brain.
 Geodon has a partially understood effect on serotonin, dopamine, and histamine receptors that affects how they function or cease to function.

-While much vernacular on drug information tends to refer to serotonin, dopamine, etc. as being “brain chemicals”, one must observe a wider view when trying to understand such a complex and amazing structure as the human body, and the human brain.
+While much literature on drug information tends to refer to serotonin, dopamine, etc. as being “brain chemicals”, one must observe a wider view when trying to understand such a complex and amazing structure as the human body, brain, and central nervous system.
 Serotonergic, dopaminergic, and histaminergic receptors and transmitters (chemicals) are found primarily in the GI tract.
-In fact, 95% of the body’s serotonin is found in the bowels.4
+In fact, 95% of the body’s serotonin is found in the intestines.4

 Healthy bowels as well as an optimally functioning digestive system, then, would seem vitally important in the recovery of healthy neurochemistry as part of any recovery program.
 Alternative to Meds Center does view it this way.
 Many aspects of our program such as correction of diet, and support for a healthy microbiome focus on this critically important segment of healing and regaining health, to the benefit of clients who have reported great success with this approach.
 Through diet and supplementation, as well as deep cleansing protocols, the gut-brain axis can be well supported.40